izhao8/CSEE469/README.md

 ## CS/EE 469 LAB PROJECTS

 This repository holds the several projects done in the class CSEE 469.
 The labs will involve ARM assembly, Verilog, and C languages to program and develop the ARM microprocessor.
+Labs are compiled and simulated using Icarus Verilog before being imported into Quartus.

 ## LAB 1